neuronsimulator/nrn/docs/python/programming/math/vector.rst

             Vector.cl(srcstart: int, srcend: int) -> Vector

-    Return a :class:`Vector`` which is a copy, including the label, of the vector.
+    Return a :class:` which is a copy, including the label, of the vector.
     (Similar to the :meth:`Vector.c` function which does not copy the label) Useful in the construction of filter chains.